Frequently Asked Questions

 What is STEM Girl Day at UT Austin?

-STEM Girl Day at UT Austin, presented by BASFHalliburton and Nomi Health, is a free event for K-8th grade students hosted by Women in STEM at The University of Texas at Austin.
-The event is hosted on campus on a Saturday during Engineers Week with over 8,500 student participants exploring over 150 free-flowing hands-on activities and demonstrations hosted by volunteers, student organizations, corporate partners, and community organizations.
-K-8th grade students get the chance to explore engineering, science, math, and technology at their own pace throughout the event.
+STEM Girl Day at UT Austin is a free event for K-8th-grade students hosted by Women in STEM at The University of Texas at Austin.
+The event is hosted on campus on a Saturday during Engineers Week with ~10,000 student participants exploring over 150 free-flowing hands-on activities and demonstrations hosted by volunteers, student organizations, corporate partners, and community organizations.
+K-8th-grade students get the chance to explore engineering, science, math, and technology at their own pace throughout the event.

 How much does STEM Girl Day cost?

-STEM Girl Day is FREE to participants every year due to the generous donations and support from our corporate sponsors and community.
-Support STEM Girl Day with an individual donation to Women in STEM or email Tricia Berry for more information about becoming a corporate partner.
+STEM Girl Day is FREE to participants every year thanks to the generous donations and support from our corporate sponsors and the community.
+Support STEM Girl Day with an individual donation to Women in STEM or visit our Corporate, Community, and Campus Partners webpage for sponsorship information.

 Why is STEM Girl Day in February?